Vuizur/ultimate-dictionary-api/README.md

 * Integrating word frequency data from wordfreq

 ### Data source
 The database is populated with extracted Wiktionary data from 6 Wiktionaries, powered by [Wiktextract](https://github.com/tatuylonen/wiktextract).

+### Caveats
+Data may be incorrect.
+This is mainly caused by some nonstandard formatting on Wiktionary that wiktextract doesn't parse correctly.
+Feel free to report (and fix) possible problems over there.
+If the problem does not lie with wiktextract, often the translation tables in some Wiktionary editions may be wrong.
+You can also open an issue here (especially if it is a big problem), I might be able to find the source (no promises).

 ### Contributing
 * Feel free to report bugs, send pull requests and request new features